Adams County Children Services

 RESIDENTAL CARE WORKER POSITION

-Wilson Children’s Home will be accepting applications for a Residential Care Worker Night Shift position.
+Wilson Children’s Home will be accepting applications for a Residential Care Worker - Second Shift position.

 Applicants must be 21 years of age, have a high school diploma or equivalent, valid Ohio driver’s license and insurance, must pass criminal background check, drug screen and physical.
 Previous experience will be considered.
 Applicant must have three professional references and three months verifiable employment, or voluntary service related to children.